AlcoholRehabHelp Logo

 Adult Children of Alcoholics

 Additionally, alcohol use disorder (AUD) is a chronic brain disease.
-It has long been thought that alcohol addiction is hereditary.
+Healthcare professionals have long thought that alcohol addiction is hereditary.
 Research has linked it to specific genes.

-These problematic environments have given insights to scientists, researchers, and psychologists.
+These complex environments have given insights to scientists, researchers, and psychologists.
 They have compiled lists of traits and shared qualities that adult children of alcoholics tend to have.

 Sponsored